Boxberger made it to KC, 13 years after Royals drafted him

-SURPRISE, Ari. — Brad Boxberger made it to Royals, 13 years later than Kansas City first envisioned.
+SURPRISE, Ariz. — Brad Boxberger made it to Royals, 13 years later than Kansas City first envisioned.

 Kansas City selected the right-hander in the 20th round of the 2006 amateur draft from Foothill High School in North Tustin, California.
 He opted to go to Southern Cal, and Cincinnati took him three years later with the 43rd overall pick.